HeardLibrary/digital-scholarship/host/wikidata/wg.md

 ## Venue and time

 The Working Group meets in Vanderbilt's Central Library on Mondays from 1:10 to 2:00 PM.
 The first meeting is on the 8th floor in Room 800FA.
-All subsequent meetings will be held on the 6th floor in the Poetry Room (612A).
+All subsequent meetings will be held on the 6th floor in the Vanderbilt Authors Room (418A).

 ## Schedule - Fall 2019